 Intended outcome Success criteria The all PP chn make improved rates of progress All interventions are appropriate to identified needs and are having an impact.
-These interventions are reviewed by the class teacher half termly to be a constituent and decrease and to be a continued as a fallow as continued.
-Interventions address gaps in learning, enabling pupils to 'catch up.'
-Disadvantaged pupils make expected or better progress to individual targets, especially children with SEND, safeguarding, LAC, BME.
-Teachers will address interest in September, these will be shared with SLT Plans in place to ensure enrichment activities take place for all Pupil voice is used to identify the appropriateness of activity and intervention and the impact on pupils' wellbeing Accelerated progress for disadvantaged pupils and the differences between disadvantaged pupils and all nondisadvantaged nationally is diminished.
-Teachers to monitor and address the completion of homework in order to promote independent learning Devents are least up to date with homeover.
-Parents are kept up-to -date with homework expectations Meetings are held to support parents to support pupils with homework and strategies provided Sessions created online for parents to view in order to fully support their children with their learning at home Accelerated progress through targeted intervention and quality first teaching.
-Assessments identify gaps and inform future planning.
+These interventions are reviewed by the class teacher half termly Interventions address gaps in learning, enabling pupils to 'catch up.'
+Disadvantaged pupils make expected or better progress to individual targets, especially children with SEND, safeguarding, LAC.
+To identify the interests of all PP pupils so that Teachers will address interest in September, these will appropriate enrichment opportunities are provided, be shared with SLT. contributing to improving mental health and wellbeing, resulting in pupils developing and Plans in place to ensure enrichment activities take maintaining positive learning behaviours place for all disadvantaged pupils at some point during each academic year.
+Pupil voice is used to identify the appropriateness of activity and intervention and the impact on pupils' wellbeing.
+Teachers know and understand how vulnerabilities Accelerated progress for disadvantaged pupils and the influences pupils learning and can, as a result, plan and differences between disadvantaged pupils and all nondeliver teaching and learning, which minimises negative impact and enhances accelerated learning. disadvantaged nationally is diminished. • Teachers to monitor and address the completion of Review homework tasks so that the completion is monitored and homework is adapted where needed, homework in order to promote independent learning Completion of homework to be analysed so that those Parents are kept up-to -date with homework pupils who are not completing can be supported. expectations Meetings are held to support parents to support pupils with homework and strategies provided Sessions created online for parents to view in order to fully support their children with their learning at home No longer applicable To address where pupils are when they return in Accelerated progress through targeted intervention September, identify gaps in learning and plan and and quality first teaching.
+Assessments identify gaps deliver appropriate interventions and inform future planning.
 Teacher monitor progress closely and adapt teaching and interventions.
-Teachers promote core values, Zone of Regulation, behaviour policy so that pupils experience positive transitions and sense of wellbeing and belonging.
+Teachers promote core values, Zone of Regulation, behaviour policy so that pupils experience positive T Company of the Comp

 Timetabling for 'catch up' plan is completed and resources in place including those adult to deliver sessions Enrichment activities in place.
+100% attendance at Termly Learning Conferences, IEP meetings, and any safeguarding meetings.
+To also show engagement positive in other activities during the year.
 Letters and emails to be sent out with plenty of notice, enabling attendance to rise.
 Teachers are proactive in communicating with the parents and following up with parents.
 Positive reminders in place and staff are proactive in doing this.
 Staff are aware of barriers to engagement and find ways to address these.